 Between Aetna and Wellcare, the more affordable plan is clearly from Aetna.
 Otherwise, they have identical deductibles and customer service ratings.
-Just make sure to read the formulary for each plan to make sure the drugs you need are covered.
+Just read each plan’s formulary to ensure the drugs you need are covered.

 Between Humana and Unitedhealthcare, believe it or not, Unitedhealthcare has the fewest upfront annual costs compared to Humana.
 It may have a more expensive monthly premium, but the lower deductible means that the combined cost will be more affordable in the long run.

 Cigna is the most expensive prescription drug plan with the highest monthly premium and deductible.
 They have a three-star customer rating, which is above average.
 So what’s the appeal of the least affordable plan?
-Their formulary may have the drugs you need which aren’t offered by other companies, so be sure to read the fine print.
+Their formulary may have the drugs you need, which other companies don’t offer, so be sure to read the fine print.

 Medicare Special Needs Plans in Lowell, Massachusetts

-In truth, there isn’t a whole lot of variety between special needs plans in Lowell, Massachusetts.
-Tufts Health offers the lowest maximum out-of-pocket cost at $3,450.
-The rest of the plans have identical MOOPs, $0 monthly premiums, and dual eligibility requirements.
+In truth, there isn’t much variety between special needs plans in Lowell, Massachusetts.
+Tufts Health offers the lowest maximum out-of-pocket cost of $3,450.
+The rest plans have identical MOOPs, $0 monthly premiums, and dual eligibility requirements.

-One detail you might want to look at when you’re trying to decide between plans like Fallon Health or Senior Whole, for example, is which doctors and facilities are in their HMO networks.
-These networks are carefully curated based on balancing cost with getting you access to the caregivers who specialize in your particular disability.
+One detail you might want to look at when deciding between plans like Fallon Health or Senior Whole, for example, is which doctors and facilities are in their HMO networks.
+These networks are carefully curated based on balancing cost with getting access to the caregivers who specialize in your particular disability.

-While value is important, you should also make sure you sign up for a plan that gives you access to the doctors, facilities, and services you need most.
+While value is important, you should also sign up for a plan that gives you access to the doctors, facilities, and services you need most.